Zue-AI/weather-prediction-analysis/README.md

 # Weather Prediction and Analysis

-This project analyzes historical weather data, makes weather predictions, and evaluates accuracy using Google’s temperature forecasts.
+This project fetches and analyzes historical weather data, makes weather predictions using a predictive model, and evaluates accuracy by comparing predictions to Google’s forecasted temperatures.

 ## Table of Contents
 - [Introduction](#introduction)